jxiao1/documents/docs/linux/linux_systemd.rst

 [Service] section configure the service specific configuration options.

-Unless DefaultDependencies= is set to false, service units will implicitly have dependencies of type Requires= and After= on sysinit.target, a dependency of type After= on basic.target as well as dependencies of type Conflicts= and Before= on shutdown.target.
+Unless DefaultDependencies is set to false, service units will implicitly have dependencies of type Requires= and After= on sysinit.target, a dependency of type After= on basic.target as well as dependencies of type Conflicts= and Before= on shutdown.target.